ralter/Lidar_RPi_automation/Documentation.md

     exitscript
 }

 ^Here is the script they used.
-It looks like they used a look with exitscript and exit1
+It looks like they used a look with exitscript and exit 1
+To kill all processes kill -9 -1